Module Catalogue 2023/24

 Assessment Rationale And Relationship

-Finally, MCQ-based assessment set periodically over the course of the module will provide instantaneous feedback to students regarding their knowledge of the subject and will allow them to track their progress.
+Finally, MCQ-based assessment set periodically over the course of the module will provide students with instantaneous formative feedback on their knowledge and understanding of the material covered in lectures and seminars and will allow them to track their progress.

 Timetable